ThinkAM/typeairtable/CONTRIBUTING.md

-# Contributing to TypeORM
+# Contributing to TypeAirtable

-We would love for you to contribute to TypeORM and help make it even better than it is today!
+We would love for you to contribute to TypeAirtable and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)